turingschool/gear-up/microaggressions_update.md

 | Immigration   | biases      |

-<i> Historically, we have a the United States was created with laws that systematically oppressed certain groups of people.
+<i> Historically, the United States was created with laws that systematically oppressed certain groups of people.
 Though we might not all have grown up here, we ALL are a part of today's society that has been formed from that history.
 We ALL have a part to change things that we do not feel are providing an equal opportunity for everyone.
-If we do not interupt this cycle, we are more likely to stay in segregated communities or social circles that continue to deepen the biases that we have developed.  </i>
+If we do not interrupt this cycle, we are more likely to stay in segregated communities or social circles that continue to deepen the biases that we have developed.  </i>

 We also know that there are different types of experiences that will increase our dependence on bias and stereotypes.